kimwalisch/primecount/doc/Hard-Special-Leaves.md

 [batch counting](#alternative-counting-method) which further reduces the number of count operations by a small amount, but so far I have not yet been able to figure out by how much.

-Please note that for practical purposes, there is no need to use multiple levels of counters, [my benchmarks](#multiple-levels-of-counters) indicate that using a single counter array provides the best performance up to at least 10^28.
+Please note that for practical purposes, there is no need to use more than 2 counter levels, [my benchmarks](#multiple-levels-of-counters) indicate that using 2 counter levels (i.e. a single counter array) provides the best performance up to at least 10^28.

 ## References